RafaelJohn9/simple_shell/README.md

 ` What I cannot create, I do not understand.
 Know how to solve every problem that has been solved` ~ *Richard Feynman*

-For every philosophy there is some truth to  it and for this one, I completely agree with this one.
+For every philosophy there is some truth to  it and for this one I completely agree.

 A **shell** is a **Command Line-based Interface (CLI)** that enables the Operating System to communicate with the firmware inside a machine.